calimero-archive/docs/docs/getting_started/generate_token.md

 :::

 With your auth token in hand, you are ready to call smart contracts or deploy dapps on Calimero Private Shard!

+For more information on how to use the token, see [Using the NEAR CLI](https://docs.calimero.network/interact/cli)